BONSAI (CEDAR) SHOWING WITH TAG FINE ARTS AT INK MIAMI ART FAIR

-TWO DRAWINGS NOW ON SHOW AT THE ROYAL ACADEMY SUMMER SHOW 2024
+TWO MONOTYPE DRAWINGS SHOWING AT ROYAL ACADEMY SUMMER SHOW 2024

 SOLO SHOW OF NEW WORK AT THE WOOLWICH CONTEMPORARY PRINT FAIR AUTUMN 2023 AS CONTEMPORARAY PRINTMAKING PRIZE WINNER